Climate change a feature of Vermont's 10-year Big Game Plan

 The draft plan can be viewed online at bit.ly/0305BigPlan.
 There will be a public meeting about it from 6:30-8:30 p.m.
 March 18 at White River Valley School, 273 Pleasant St., Bethel.
 That meeting isn’t to be confused with a number of sessions the state will hold on the moose and deer seasons, said Scott, though department officials will be telling people about the Big Game Plan at those as well.

 Porter said there is only one public meeting on the Big Game Plan because public participation has been low.
-Most comments come through online bit.ly/0326PublicMeeting, or via ground mail Vermont Fish & Wildlife Department, One National Life Drive, Montpelier, VT 05620).
+Most comments come online to bit.ly/0326PublicMeeting, or via ground mail (to Vermont Fish & Wildlife Department, One National Life Drive, Montpelier, VT 05620).

 Scott said the current draft is the result of two years of work involving meetings with interested groups.